uaineteine/Uaine.Platforms/README.md

 ## License

-This project is licensed under the GNU license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU license - see the [LICENSE](LICENSE) file for details